EyadSalman/Fine-tuning-an-Open-Source-LLM/README.md

-# 🧠 Fine-Tuning an Open Source LLM using LoRA
+# 🧠 Fine-Tuning an Open Source LLM using Lora

-This project presents a complete pipeline to fine-tune a compact but powerful open-source language model — **TinyLlama-1.1B-Chat-v1.0** — using **LoRA (Low-Rank Adaptation)**.
-We train it on a public dataset of inspirational quotes to generate human-like motivational responses with minimal compute.
+This project demonstrates how to fine-tune the open-source language model **TinyLlama-1.1B-Chat-v1.0** using **LoRA (Low-Rank Adaptation)**.
+The model is trained on a public dataset of inspirational quotes to enable it to generate motivational responses efficiently on low-resource devices.

 > Example Output:
 > **"You must be very brave, though I can only be very foolish.”"I think the difference between people who are brave and those who are foolish is that the brave know when something is foolish and the foolish don't."**